cheefoo/kinesisbootcamp/README.md

 #To Use this application
 git clone https://github.com/cheefoo/kinesisbootcamp.git
 Make the following changes:
 #1.
-In the ThreadProducer class,
+In the ThreadedProducer class,
-change the filepath variable to your own path to the car_odom.txt file (can be found in resources folder).
+(a). change the filepath variable to your own path to the car_odom.txt file (can be found in resources folder).
+(b). change the STREAM_NAME to your own stream and please note the region (I used us-west-2).
 #2.
-In the ThreadProducer class,
-change the STREAM_NAME to your own stream and please note the region (I used us-west-2).
-#3.
 Update the db.properties
 to your own database property values

 #start the consumer